elixir-europe-training/ELIXIR-ELITMa/pages/modules/module2/chapter3.md

 You do not need to address each topic in equal depth.
 The list is a guide to help you decide what is relevant for your Node.

+## How to choose what matters

+Priorities depend on your context.
+Start by identifying areas where the Node already has clarity and areas where work is needed.
+Your strategy should highlight the topics that matter most now, not everything that could be included.
+Your NDMS may begin with a small set of topics.
+It can grow as your Node’s needs evolve.

+Useful questions include:
+- Which goals are most important for the next two years?
+- Which services or communities require attention?
+- Which gaps limit daily work?
+- Which constraints need to be addressed or acknowledged?
+- Which activities will have the most impact with limited resources

+## Who to involve at this stage

+Different elements require different kinds of expertise.
+Involve:
+- data stewards and service leads for technical elements
+- community representatives for domain specific standards
+- coordinators or managers for governance and planning
+- training or support staff for skills and outreach
+- policy or legal experts when relevant

+Not all of these people need to join every discussion.
+Invite them when their input is needed.

+## Exercises

+**1. Goals and objectives**: Write one long term goal for your NDMS and two short term objectives

+**2. Priority topics**: Select three GORC elements that matter most for your Node today.
+Add one sentence explaining why

+**3. Resource and constraint scan**: List the main resources your Node can rely on and the constraints that may limit progress

+**4. Simple NDMS outline**: Draft a one page outline for your strategy using any of the elements above

+## Examples from Nodes

+**Example 1**: Node x focused its NDMS on two main topics: clarity of roles and better support for data standards.
+This kept the strategy manageable

+**Example 2**: Another Node used the GORC elements to review existing services.
+This revealed that training and community engagement needed more attention

+**Example 3**: A Node with limited staff chose to focus on objectives that could be achieved within existing resources.
+The strategy was short but effective